 MHM has thrived in particular under Moriarty’s direction.
-He is primarily responsible for setting the overall direction for MHM, overseeing executive administration of the primary care medical and dental clinics it owns and operates, and providing policy guidance to the MHM Board of Directors.
+He was primarily responsible for setting the overall direction for MHM, overseeing executive administration of the primary care medical and dental clinics it owns and operates, and providing policy guidance to the MHM Board of Directors.
 His implementation of the board of director’s strategy of community health has grown from one program of $200,000 for 1,200 clients in 1996, to a budgeted expenditure of nearly $40 million in 2009 through contracts with partners and operated programs.
 MHM has also been recognized as a critical voice and advocate for low-income families and the uninsured by lawmakers.
-Through its public policy analysis and research, and as a direct result of Moriarty’s direction, MHM has helped to ensure Texans have greater access to health care services.
-In addition, Moriarty oversees the quality and charitable management of the Methodist Healthcare System, which consists of eight hospitals, two outpatient surgical centers, and several imaging centers, with assets of approximately $800 million, $1.3 billion net patient revenue, and 7,837 employees.
+Through its public policy analysis and research, and as a direct result of Moriarty’s direction, MHM helped to ensure Texans have greater access to health care services.
+In addition, Moriarty oversaw the quality and charitable management of the Methodist Healthcare System, which consists of eight hospitals, two outpatient surgical centers, and several imaging centers, with assets of approximately $800 million, $1.3 billion net patient revenue, and 7,837 employees.

 Prior to joining the Ministries, Moriarty served as a public official with the City of San Antonio for over 20 years.
 The last position he held was as director for the Department of Community Initiatives.